Fersyvanderzee/Happy-Accident-Machine/README.md

 ## Upcoming

 * At the moment it's quite a hassle to use this program, since it is in early development.
 Also, you need to have Python and several libs installed to have it work properly.
-It would be nice to have a standalone website that can we used by anyone.
+It would be nice to have a standalone website that can be used by anyone.
 I guess it is time to implement the Django framework!
-* As long as there is no website connected to this program, the first thing I will do is update the main.py so it can run from de command line.
 * More variety in scales.
 At the moment it only supports major and minor scales, but not more advanced scales.
 * More functions to have even more unexpected results, like circle of fifths etc.